pgailinas/videoqa-representation-comparison/docs/02_Prepare_Autoencoder_Training_Data.md

 * Representative midpoint frame for each evidence segment
 * No motion scoring or scene-change scoring in the Standard Evidence baseline

-These evidence records form the foundation for baseline VideoQA experimentation, self-supervised autoencoder training, reconstructed video generation, and downstream VideoQA evaluation.
+These generated segment records define the standardized training data used for self-supervised autoencoder learning.
+The resulting metadata enables reproducible representation learning and provides a consistent preprocessing foundation for downstream VideoQA evaluation and comparison with CLIP-based representations.